 Another important school calendar flexibility bill, sponsored by Senator Nancy King, is Senate Bill 131.
 This bill is narrower in focus, but would correct the confusion over a similar bill passed in 2018.
 Senate Bill 131 clearly states that: “A COUNTY BOARD MAY EXTEND THE LENGTH OF THE SCHOOL YEAR FOR ANY REASON FOR UP TO 5 SCHOOL DAYS BEYOND JUNE 15 WITHOUT APPROVAL FROM THE STATE BOARD OR ANY OTHER ENTITY.”

-These bills represent one of MABE’s top legislative priorities for the 2019 session regarding local board governance authority.
-MABE looks forward to supporting and securing passage of both bills.
-But to be clear, Senate Bill 128 would guarantee that each local board could adopt its own annual school calendar, from start to finish.
+These bills represented one of MABE’s top legislative priorities for the 2019 session regarding local board governance authority.
+MABE supported passage of both bills.
+But to be clear, Senate Bill 128 passed, including an override of the Governor’s veto, and now guarantees that each local board may adopt its own annual school calendar, from start to finish.

 MABE Testimony Supporting School Calendar Bills